tripledio/tripledio.github.io/_posts/2017-11-08-mvc-architecture.md

 In a [previous](/07/11/2017/model-anti-patterns/)  [^map] post I ranted a bit about the ambiguous use of the term model in the software industry.
 In this post i would like to  address another famous model, namely the model from MVC.

-## MVC : Model, View, Controller....
+## Model, View, Controller...
 But which model?

 Related to my previous post the meaning of the model in MVC isn't very clear either.
 Which model do we mean?
 In fact the whole meaning of MVC is, unfortunately, not always so clear.